Tax Interpretation Manual: Provincial Sales Tax Act - General Rulings

 Although not necessary to create an agency relationship, if there is an agency agreement between the parties the Ministry will generally accept it as evidence of an agency relationship.
 However, staff should be cautious when reviewing an agreement.
-Merely because an agreement is labelled "Agency Agreement", is insufficient to establish the agency relationship; the substance of the agreement must indicate an agency relationship.
+Merely naming an "Agency Agreement", is insufficient to establish the agency relationship; the substance of the agreement must indicate an agency relationship.

 Agency requires consent by both parties.
 Consent can be implied by the conduct of the parties or can be an express declaration.
 A signed declaration by only one of the parties that the other is an agent is not, by itself, conclusive evidence that an agency relationship exists.